Don’t overthink your style

 A textured up-do

 Quick-fix up-dos should be exactly that – easily thrown up and simply finished with all-important undone texture.
 You’ll need texturizing spray, a product found in the kit bag of every session stylist.
 “Part your hair from ear to ear using your fingers and pull the top half into a high ponytail, positioned at your crown,” says Atkin.
 “Secure the ponytail with a hair tie and mist texturing spray over the entire length of your hair to add a bit of a kick.”
 Then let your fingers do the work: use them like a comb to distribute the product evenly, then loosely bring up the remaining strands of hair and secure around the ponytail with grips, creating a bun shape.
 The messier and more informal the result, the better.
+This is especially true if you have curly hair, as a few loose curls can look really beautiful.

 A super-smooth ponytail